BAC TSR-2: Project cancellation

 By the 1960s, the United States military was developing the swing-wing F-111 project as a follow-on to the Republic F-105 Thunderchief, a fast low-level fighter-bomber designed in the 1950s with an internal bay for a nuclear weapon.
 There had been some interest in the TSR-2 from Australia for the Royal Australian Air Force (RAAF), but in 1963, the RAAF chose to buy the F-111 instead, having been offered a better price and delivery schedule by the American manufacturer.
 Nonetheless, the RAAF had to wait 10 years before the F-111 was ready to enter service, by which time the anticipated programme cost had tripled.
 The RAF was also asked to consider the F-111 as an alternative cost-saving measure.
 In response to suggestions of cancellation, BAC employees held a protest march, and the new Labour government, which had come to power in 1964, issued strong denials.
 However, at two Cabinet meetings held on 1 April 1965, it was decided to cancel the TSR-2 on the grounds of projected cost, and instead to obtain an option agreement to acquire up to 110 F-111 aircraft with no immediate commitment to buy.
 This decision was announced in the budget speech of 6 April 1965.
 The maiden flight of the second development batch aircraft, XR220, was due on the day of the announcement, but following an accident in conveying the airframe to Boscombe Down, coupled with the announcement of the project cancellation, it never happened.
 Ultimately, only the first prototype, XR219, ever took to the air.
-A week later, the Chancellor defended the decision in a debate in the House of Commons, saying that the F-111 would prove cheaper.
+A week later, the Chancellor, James Callaghan, defended the decision in a debate in the House of Commons, saying that the F-111 would prove cheaper.
 All airframes were then ordered to be destroyed and burned.

 Aeronautical engineer and designer of the Hawker Hurricane Sir Sydney Camm said of the TSR-2: "All modern aircraft have four dimensions: span, length, height and politics.
 TSR-2 simply got the first three right."